What are dense breasts?

 What screenings or types of mammograms do you recommend to women with dense breasts?

-Women with dense breasts should seek out tomosynthesis, also called 3D mammography.
-3D mammograms have been shown to detect more instances of breast cancer in women with dense breast tissue (as well as in women with non-dense breast tissue).
-Sometimes these women may still need additional screening, including another mammogram or a screening breast ultrasound.
-Screening breast ultrasound, performed in conjunction with mammography (at the same time), has been shown to detect more breast cancers than mammography alone, but they also have an increased rate of false positives.
-This may result in a recommended six-month follow-up appointment or a benign breast biopsy (not cancer).
+Screening breast ultrasound, performed in conjunction with mammography, has been shown to detect more breast cancers than mammography alone, but they also have an increased rate of false positives.
+This may result in a recommended six-month follow-up appointment or a benign (noncancerous) breast biopsy.

 Women with dense breasts have a slightly increased risk of developing breast cancer, but they are not considered high risk.